Integrated Foundation Year BA/BSc(Hons)

 What you'll learn

-In your foundation year, you'll study five core modules.
-These are all designed to help you explore the foundational elements of your chosen specialism.
+In your foundation year, you'll study five core modules: three short modules in the first study block and two in the second (one short, one long).
+These are all designed to help you explore the foundational elements of both creative practice and your chosen specialism.
 You'll gain relevant technical skills, learn to experiment and take risks, develop an understanding of professional practice, have opportunities to work across disciplines and collaborate with other students on live project briefs.

-By the time you progress into year one of your chosen degree, you'll have a deeper knowledge of your subject, a clear understanding of your strengths, a developed practical and technical skillset and the confidence to excel in your chosen subject.
+After your foundation year, you'll have a deeper knowledge of your subject, a clear understanding of your strengths, a developed practical and technical skillset and the confidence to excel in your chosen degree subject when you join other students for the rest of your course.

 Modules (foundation year)